ManifoldFR/phd-defence/slides.md

 Our choice is ALM because:

-* no difficult aspects for implementation (unlike SQP)
+* no difficult aspects for implementation (unlike e.g. active-set QP)
 * fairly straightforward to **warm-start** (unlike IPM)
 * versatile (implicit dynamics, equality constraints, inequality constraints, more...)